2007 Trivia Quiz Questions From The Year 2007

 The Nepalese government announces that the country's

 240-year-old monarchy will be what?

 A: abolished in 2008 and a new republic will be declared.

 What former Pakistani prime minister is assassinated, and

-at least 20 others are killed, by a bomb blast at an election rally in
+at least 20 others are killed, by a bomb blast at an

 A: Benazir Bhutto.